Near Port Jervis in Orange County, New York — The American Northeast (Mid-Atlantic)

 Erected 1936 by State Education Department.

 Location.
 41° 23.021′ N, 74° 40.329′ W. Marker is near Port Jervis, New York, in Orange County.
 Marker is on U.S. 209, on the left.
+Just north of the City of Port Jervis on the west side of the road.
 Touch for map.
-Just north of the City of Port Jervis on the west side of the road.
 Marker is in this post office area: Port Jervis NY 12771, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Camp Site (about 400 feet away, measured in a direct line); a different marker also named Indian Raid (approx. 0.8 miles away); Oldest Church (approx. 0.9 miles away); The Crane House (approx. 0.9 miles away); Old Mine Road (approx. 0.9 miles away); Site of Fort Van Auken (was approx. 0.9 miles away but has been reported missing. ); Wihlahoosa Cave (approx. one mile away); Decker Fort (approx. one mile away).
+Camp Site (about 400 feet away, measured in a direct line); a different marker also named Indian Raid (approx. 0.8 miles away); Oldest Church (approx. 0.9 miles away); The Crane House (approx. 0.9 miles away); Old Mine Road (approx. 0.9 miles away); Wihlahoosa Cave (approx. one mile away); Decker Fort (approx. one mile away); Canal Basin (approx. one mile away).
 Touch for a list and map of all markers in Port Jervis.

 Also see . . .
 Joseph Brant - Wikipedia.
 Biography of Joseph Brant and Battle of Minisink (Submitted on March 1, 2012, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
-This page has been viewed 479 times since then and 31 times this year.
+It was originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
+This page has been viewed 533 times since then and 19 times this year.
 Photo 1. submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York. • Bill Pfingsten was the editor who published this page.